MikeTam1021/friendly-101/docs/bashprofile.rst

 Creating your Bash profile
 --------------------------

-Open Terminal, copy and paste the following command, and press ``Return``.
+Open Terminal, copy and paste the following command, and press ``return``.

 .. code-block:: bash